loading

 {

-"name": "Component with buttons",
+sampleName: "Component with buttons",

 // Scrolls to the given selector before taking the snapshot

-"scrollToSelector": "#component-with-buttons",
+scrollToSelector: "#component-with-buttons",

 },